kbase/kb_sdk/test_dependencies.md

-Known test dependencies listed below.
+Known dependencies for testing kb_sdk itself (not modules) listed below.
 Please add more if discovered.

 Must force RPC::Any, Moose updates cause XML tests to fail.